 Above distances are for the original Deerpark course.
-At Fota Island you can also play: the par-73 Barryscourt course (Deerpark front-nine + the New nine; 7362 yards from back-tees) and the par-72 Belvelly course (Deerpark back-nine + the New nine; 7121 yards).
+At Fota Island you can also play: the Barryscourt course (par-73; Deerpark front-nine + New-nine; 7362 yards from back-tees) and the Belvelly course (par-72; Deerpark back-nine + New-nine; 7121 yards).

 12 km E of Cork

 Leave the N25 Cork-Waterford road, to the east of Cork, at the R624 exit.
 Follow the R624 direction Cobh / Fota Island golf.
 After 330 metres golf is on your right.

 Fota Island Golf Club: Located just a few miles from the historic city of Cork, and opening for play in 1993, Fota Island's Deerpark course has frequently been rated one of Ireland's best parkland layouts.
 It has also been the host venue for Irish Open Championships and the Irish Senior Open.

 Always well maintained, the layout contains many excellent and testing golf holes, not least the risk-reward par-5 18th, which reaches down to a small green surrounded on three sides by water.
 The Deerpark's enjoyably testing character comes from its pleasantly undulating terrain, attractive pockets of woodland, and thick clinging grass beyond the fairways.
 An abundance of stylish bunkering also adds to the defences, especially around the greens.
 The putting surfaces here are reputed to be among the slickest and truest you'll find in southwest of Ireland.